The Modern Witch Tarot has 78 youthful, contemporary cards with illustrations of all kinds of women, femmes, and the gender fluid.

 The Talking Tarot is an Australian deck of 78 cards, with imagery that is a mix of photography and computer collage.
 It's generally based on the Rider-Waite, but has unillustrated pip cards and Swords are linked with Fire and Wands with Air.

-The Wild Unknown Tarot was an incredibly popular independent deck when it was published in 2012, thanks to its simple but intuitive tarot illustrations based on the animal kingdom and natural world.
-This is the more widely available box set and includes the 78 cards and a 208-page guidebook.
+The Wild Unknown Tarot has simple but intuitive tarot illustrations based on the animal kingdom and natural world.
+It was an incredibly popular independent deck when it was published in 2012, and happily is now widely available in a box set that includes the 78 cards and a 208-page guidebook.
+Buy your box set from Amazon.com now.

 The Wisdom Keepers Oracle is a unique and charming oracle deck, with 64 'faces of awakening' - 64 different people expressing the emotion or theme of the cards.
 It's designed as a compassionate and empowering tool of self-acceptance and understanding.